ta3ag/lbd/docs/BackendTutorial/source/runbackend.rst

 ch_run_backend.cpp to generate the hex file of inputing to cpu0Is Verilog simulator to get the output result as below.
-Remind ch_run_backend.cpp have to be compiled with option ``clang -target mips-unknown-linux-gnu`` and use the clang of your build instead of download from Xcode on iMac.
-The ~/llvm/release/ cmake_debug_build/bin/Debug/ is my build clang from source code.
+Remind ch_run_backend.cpp have to be compiled with option ``clang -target mips-unknown-linux-gnu`` since the example code ch9_3.cpp which use the vararg need to compile with this option.
+Others example code is no difference for this option and default option.

 .. code-block:: bash